1999 British Touring Car Championship: Team and driver changes

-Season review
+Season summary

 The season would be dominated by Nissan.
 Aïello would notch up ten race victories to claim the title in what would be his first and only year in the British championship.
 Teammate David Leslie would be the Frenchman’s only sustained title challenger, finishing comfortably as runner-up.
 The Japanese marque would be one of several though to withdraw from the series at the end of the year.

 Rickard Rydell’s hopes of defending his title were dashed early following six retirements in the first twelve races, but a return to form in the second half of the season allowed the Swede to finish as best of the rest behind the Nissan pair.
 New teammate Vincent Radermecker had a solid first season in Britain, racking up several podium finishes.
 Volvo however would join Nissan in departing the series come season’s end.

 Honda’s season would be much the same as the previous one.
 James Thompson would win four races, but inconsistency prevented him from challenging the Nissans.
 Peter Kox would have an improved second year in Britain, his highlight being a maiden win under the lights at Snetterton.

 Renault’s season would be characterised by a lack of development along with a string of engine failures, culminating in the French marque being the third to end their programme at the end of the season.
 Numerous retirements hampered new team-leader Jason Plato’s hopes of a title challenge, whilst rookie teammate Jean-Christophe Boullion was consistent but unspectacular, mustering only tenth in the standings.

 Team newcomer Yvan Muller would continue Vauxhall’s resurgence from 1998, picking up their only win of the season at Brands Hatch and becoming a regular front runner.
 Veteran teammate John Cleland would have a disappointing season, finishing as last of the works drivers and subsequently announcing his retirement from racing at the end of the year.

 The biggest disappointment however was the Prodrive Ford team.
 The car showed flashes of pace, but terrible inconsistency would result in just one race win, both Menu and Reid finishing outside the top ten in the drivers championship, and bottom of the manufacturers championship.

 The most memorable story of the season was Matt Neal.
 At the opening meeting at Donington Park, he became the first independent to win a race outright in 11 years, collecting a £250,000 prize put up by TOCA.
 Good form in the first half of the year saw him threatening a title challenge against the works teams, but a lack of development on his Primera saw him fall down the standings as the season progressed.